 Botero’s art can be politically charged

 Although Botero has maintained that ‘art should be an oasis, a place of refuge from the hardness of life’, his work is at times stridently political.
 Beginning in the 1990s, he painted a series focusing on Colombia’s drug-related violence.
 One painting, Death of Pablo Escobar, depicts the Colombian drug baron being gunned down by the police.
 Explaining his response to his country’s drug violence in 2000, Botero stated, ‘The Colombian drama is so out of proportion that today you cannot ignore the violence, the thousands of displaced and dead, the processions of coffins.
 Against all my principles I had to paint [the violence].’
 Later, he produced his Abu Ghraib series, focusing on reports of the torture of Iraqi prisoners.

 Along with the numerous Botero sculptures that can be seen in his native Medellín, monumental pieces by the artist can be enjoyed on the streets of New York, Paris, Barcelona, Madrid, Jerusalem, Bamberg in Germany and Yerevan in Armenia.
-A recent major retrospective that started in Beijing and travelled to Shanghai is a testament to the truly international appeal of his work.
+A 2015 retrospective that started in Beijing and travelled to Shanghai is a testament to the truly international appeal of his work.

-Now in his mid-eighties, the artist, who has been married for more than 40 years to Sophia Vari, the Greek sculptor and jewellery designer, continues to work tirelessly.
+Now in his early nineties, the artist, who has been married for more than 40 years to Sophia Vari, the Greek sculptor and jewellery designer, continues to work tirelessly.
 Demand for Botero’s paintings and sculpture remains strong, as recent prices for works by Botero that have been sold at Christie’s attest.